 Think product reviews are awesome?
 So does Tomoson, so they created an influencer marketing software that’s based on reviews.

-Generally, brands provide product for free or at reduced prices to influencers, who then agree to post reviews on their social media.
+Generally, brands provide products for free or at reduced prices to influencers, who then agree to post reviews on their social media.
 Another way you can leverage this platform is by finding and reposting material that influencers have already created, and by taking advantage of the content crawler.

 Want to have custom content created?
 Tomoson offers an escrow payment service, as well as verified influencer information, to keep everyone safe.